-A teacher/moderator at the Centre conducts and internally assesses the Coursework Portfolio(s) using the assessment criteria in Section 7.1.3.
+A teacher/moderator at the Centre conducts and internally assesses the Coursework Portfolio(s) using the assessment criteria on pages 17-21.
 They send the final marks, a sample of candidates' portfolios and completed forms for external moderation by Cambridge before the advertised final date.
 Centres will receive a brief report on the outcome of the external moderation.